Documentation

 When to Use Problem Facts vs Planning Entities

-A common pattern: problem facts serve as the value range for planning variables.
+A common pattern is to use a problem-fact collection as the named value range for a planning variable:

 #[planning_solution]